antiboredom/internet-as-form/README.md

 * Documentation of the work.
 * 100 to 250 words describing the piece and placing it within a larger context.

 **TIPS:** Each genre of internet thing we cover will have unique affordances, capacities and constraints.
 When thinking about how to complete an assignment, consider the form: what can this form ***do*** that other forms cannot?
 What does it allow you to do?
 How does it work?
 How can you draw out its innate qualities, or, how can you break them?
 Consider the mode of distribution that the form permits, and what modes of feedback exist around it.
 How does the audience interact with the work?
-For example, shares, likes, comments, downloads, etc. Also consider the culture of the platform - ie YouTube culture is different than Vimeo culture.
+For example, shares, likes, comments, downloads, etc. Also consider the culture and norms of the platform - ie YouTube culture is different than Vimeo culture.

 ### Final project